ytaras/ytaras.github.io/source/_posts/2013-04-29-scala_workshop_0.markdown

 ## Starting

-If you are familiar with Scala infrastructure, you may skip the rest of this post - I will talk a bit about SBT and Specs2 here.
+If you are familiar with Scala infrastructure, you may skip the rest of this post - I will talk a bit about SBT, Specs2 and ScalaCheck here.

 So, de-facto standard in building Scala project is [Simple Build Tool][3].
 Go ahead and install it using site instructions.
-Also I recommend to install JDK 7 - either OpenJDK or Oracle one.
+Also I recommend to install JDK 7 - OpenJDK or Oracle.
 Once you've done, you should be able to launch sbt:

 ```